 Step 3.
 Finding content and testing it out

-Let's turn on the system and connect it to a Dolby Atmos-supported TV.
-Now, let's queue up some Dolby Atmos content via Vudu.
+Let's turn on the system and connect it to a Dolby Atmos-capable player (Xbox One or a Dolby Atmos-enabled Blu-ray player).
+Good job!
+Now, all that's left to find is some Dolby Atmos content.

 So, what are you looking for once you've got your content?
 Dolby Atmos creates a sound bubble of audio.
 You should be able to hear raindrops falling from the sky and thunder in clouds that sound like they're 10 feet above your head.
 Ideally, it should feel like your room is filled with sound from every direction.
 If it doesn't, re-check the connections or dive back into the settings.